The More You Breath, The Less You Are Safe. The Effect of Air Pollution on Work Accidents

 Number: 554

-Keywords: air pollution, workplace safety, work accidents, IV, winter heating
+Keywords: air pollution, workplace safety, work accidents, IV, instrumental variable, winter heating

 JEL codes: I18, J28, J81, Q51, Q53